-- We are a drug and alcohol free space (including cigarettes), both indoors and outdoors within 10' of all entrances, the parking lot, and our shared outdoor space.
+Drug and alcohol use free space (including cigarettes), indoors and outdoors within 10' of all entrances.

 If you have any accessibility, sensitivity, or allergy concerns or requests please feel free to reach out to us before coming by, so we can address them!